 How To Get Involved

-There are plenty of National Tree Day 2018 evenets on the Gold Coast.
+There are plenty of National Tree Day 2019 events on the Gold Coast.
 Below are just a few.
-Remeber you can get involved in community events or your own backyard, but be sure to plant the right tree in the right place.
+Remember you can get involved in community events or your own backyard, but be sure to plant the right tree in the right place.

-In cooperation with Coomera River Catchment Group, Gold Coast City Council holds its annual National Tree Day every last Sunday of July at the Regatta Waters Park.
-This year 3000 trees will be planted, for more information, click here.
+- As per tradition, NaturallyGC holds its annual National Tree Day every last Sunday of July at the Regatta Waters Park.
+This year 3000 native trees will be planted along the Coomera River.
+For more information, click here.

 Additionally, our Gold Coast arborists are open should you need some sound advice on what and where to plant.
 Happy planting tree huggers!